NATIONAL CARD PLAYING DAY

 It is from these four suits that today’s modern decks of playing cards developed.
 Theories range how the suits converted to hearts, spades, diamonds and clubs.
 One theory suggests the suits represent the different classes of the era – clergy, aristocracy, military and peasantry.

 In India, the ten suited card game of Ganjifa became popular during the Moghul period.
-Traditionally, artists hand paint a stunning scene on each of the 120 cards in the deck.
+Traditionally, artists hand-painted a stunning scene on each of the 120 cards in the deck.

 A standard pack of cards may be used for playing a variety of card games, with varying elements of skill and chance, some of which are played for money.
 Some of the top card games include Spades, Poker, Solitaire, Spite and Malice, Hearts, Spoons, Gin Rummy, Ridge, Black Jack and Texas Hold’em.
 Of course, there are thousands of card games, some of which are regional favorites.